 Sunscreen (once again: the sun is strong and reflects off the ice).

 With knowledge of where to go on an epic glacier hiking adventure in Iceland, it’s time to get to the ‘what’.

 What is a Glacier Tour?

-Below are some companies that operate tours on or near Vatnajökull; it’s so huge that smaller, outlet glaciers surround it.
-It’s worth noting that most companies will only offer glacier walks between April and October.
-In the winter months, the weather is generally too harsh to do this safely, but there are other options available.
+Below are some companies that operate tours on the larger glaciers in Iceland.
 Keep in mind that all tours are subject to weather.
 A little rain won’t cancel them, but if the conditions are deemed to be unsafe the tour will be rescheduled.